AztecProtocol/aztec-packages/yarn-project/aztec-cli/README.md

 Options:

 - `-c, --contract-abi <fileLocation>`: Path to the compiled Noir contract's ABI file in JSON format.
-You can also use one of Aztec's example contracts found in (@aztec/noir-contracts)[https://www.npmjs.com/package/@aztec/noir-contracts], e.g. ZkTokenContractAbi.
+You can also use one of Aztec's example contracts found in [@aztec/noir-contracts](https://www.npmjs.com/package/@aztec/noir-contracts), e.g. ZkTokenContractAbi.
+You can get a full ist of the available contracts with `aztec-cli example-contracts`
 - `-a, --args <constructorArgs...>` (optional): Contract constructor arguments Default: [].
 - `-u, --rpc-url <string>`: URL of the Aztec RPC.
 Default: `http://localhost:8080`.
 - `-k, --public-key <string>`: Public key of the deployer.
 If not provided, it will check the RPC for existing ones.